After completing the course, you will know how to:

-- a deeper understanding of current thinking about the meaning of customer experience – and why it has become so critical for all businesses
+- understand customer experience – and why it is critical for all businesses

-- becoming immersed in the evolution to the ‘experience economy’ – and fully aware of critical implications for managing and leading
+- understand the evolution of the ‘experience economy’, and be fully aware of the critical implications of customer experience when managing and leading

-- understanding the connections between customer experience and customer expectations, and important links between expectations and loyalty
+- recognise the connections between customer experience and customer expectations, and the important links between expectations and loyalty

-- learning how to crystallise brand and brand values focused on excellence in customer experience
+- crystallise brand and brand values, focusing on excellence in customer experience

-- identifying practical ways to develop and imprint a service and customer-mindset into the workforce and organisational processes (focused on leadership and culture development)
+- identify practical ways to develop and imprint a service and customer-mindset into the workforce and organisational processes

-- determining the right combination (including through social media) to measure customer experience
+- determine the right combination of metrics to measure customer experience

-- developing core attributes that characterise excellent customer experience in your business segment
+- develop core attributes that characterise excellent customer experience in your business segment

-- overcoming critical and common barriers to creating a customer-centred culture.
+- overcome critical and common barriers to creating a customer-centric culture.

 Associate Professor David Solnet

-David has published over 35 peer reviewed journal articles in high quality journals, including the Annals of Tourism Research, Journal of Travel Research, International Journal of Hospitality Management, International Journal of Contemporary Hospitality Management, Journal of Service Theory and Practice and the Journal of Service Management.
-His core research focuses the tourism and hospitality worker and workforce, organizational and social psychology, service climate, service culture and managing generation Y workers.
-He has published numerous book chapters and is co-author of the textbook, “Service Management Principles in Hospitality and Tourism” with Professor Jay Kandampully from Ohio State University in the USA.
+He has published more than 35 peer-reviewed articles in leading journals, including the Annals of Tourism Research, Journal of Travel Research, and International Journal of Hospitality Management.
+His research predominantly focuses on the tourism and hospitality workforce, organisational and social psychology, service climate, service culture, and managing generation Y workers.